-As shown on the main pages, the trinity of logical types apply to existence at large.
+As shown on the main pages, the trinity of logical types form the operational structure of existence at large.
 Remarkably, the three logical types are faithfully represented in the great myth of the Holy Trinity, in the poetic terms of the three persons in one God.
 God the Father stands for the totality of all existence, the universe itself.
 This provides the first, primitive logical type: every possible moment, laid out in the space of all possible worlds.
 Consciousness is a fundamental property of this totality.
 This corresponds precisely to God the Holy Spirit.
 It is literally the spirit of the whole: holy means of the whole, and spirit means that which brings to life.
 So it is that property of the whole that breathes life into reality, by iterating the moments.
 It is to the physical reality as the projector is to the frames of the movie.
 It is of the third logical type.

 Each living inside view, each reality ‘in here’, is brought into existence by the interaction of the Spirit with the Father.
 Perhaps most challenging of all, this corresponds to a God the Son, literally a product of this interaction, a child process in terms of I.T.
 This, of course, is a phenomenon of the second logical type, the ongoing sequence of moments, a movie of life in action.
 Every perceiving subject, male or female, human or not, is a God the Son.

 So the Holy Trinity is none other than the trinity of fundamental logical types.
 Incidentally, Ryle was debunking the concept of mind as something other than the brain: the longstanding concept of body-mind dualism.
 However, as we now see, the body is first-logical-type, the mind, taken to be the world hologram, is second-logical-type, and consciousness is third-logical-type: not just a dualism but a trinity.